leszko/hazelcast-platform-installer/README.txt

 # Hazelcast Platform Installer for OpenShift Environments

-This package contains the Hazelcast Platform (Hazelcast Enterprise and Hazelcast Jet Enterprise) installer for air-gapped environments.
+This package contains the Hazelcast Platform (Hazelcast IMDG Enterprise and Hazelcast Jet Enterprise) installer for air-gapped environments.
 It includes the whole OpenJdk, so no pre-installed Java toolkit is needed.

 ## Requirements